2024 Update

 There are a few techniques from the official documents.
 I tried and none of them works for a serious freeze like kernel panic.
 Therefore, I physically disabled the built-in battery for convenience.
 Fortunately, it’s fairly easy to do without leaving a scratch or tearing up any label.

-• Works only for normal freeze: disconnect all power sources.
+button for about five seconds, and at the same time detach the ac power adapter from the Chromebook - Works only for normal freeze: disconnect all power sources.
 Press and hold the power button for about seven seconds

 Firmware